-4.5 A Fresh Start
+4.7 A Fresh Start

-At the start of each day, children's names begin on the sun, however any missed social time that was not able to be taken during the previous day will missed during that day.
+At the start of each day, children's names begin on the sun, however any missed social time that was not able to be taken during the previous day will be missed during that day.
 At the end of each half term, any red behaviour slips are archived; the number of red slips is not rolled over to the next half term.
+Students will be supported where necessary through conversations and restorative practice with their teacher, learning mentor or another member of school staff, in order to change their behaviour decisions.

-4.6 Educational visits
+4.8 Educational visits

-Emerson Valley School reserves the right to ask parents or carers to accompany their child on an educational visit if the School considers the child's behaviour at school to be inappropriate and/or unpredictable enough that their own or others' safety may be at risk if they attend the visit unaccompanied.
+The Merevalley Federation reserves the right to ask parents or carers to accompany their child on an educational visit if the School considers the child's behaviour at school to be inappropriate and/or unpredictable enough that their own or others' safety may be at risk if they attend the visit unaccompanied.
 In discussion with Senior Leaders, visit leaders may also request that a child does not accompany their class on an education visit, and instead remains in school under the supervision of another year group, if their presence on the visit endangers other children or staff.
 During educational visits, school staff have the right to continue to enforce the school's behaviour policy with the same sanctions regarding social time.
 If children choose behaviour on a trip that endangers the safety of themselves or others, the staff on the trip may decide to bring the child back to school or contact their parents.

-4.7 Confiscation
+4.9 Confiscation